brooklynrail/brooklynrail-platform/content/events/2023/07/how-to-make-a-revolution-without-giving-offense-or-arousing-resentment-2.md

 ---
 title: How To Make A Revolution Without Giving Offense Or Arousing Resentment
 deck: A new play by Kim Golding, Jordan Jones, and Sam Myers
-summary: Please join us August 18 and 19 for a staging of a new play!
+summary: Join us August 19 for a reading of a new play!
 date: 2023-08-19T20:00:00-0500
 end_date: 2023-08-19T22:00:00-0500
 collections: